Spelt/ZXing.Delphi/README.md

 Due to incompatibility with external files used (libFastUtils.a and libfastutils-android.a).
 It is currently not working for Rio and Android.
 More information can be found here: https://quality.embarcadero.com/browse/RSP-10592

-If you want the camera in Delphi to be smooth go for a Native Camera component like these: https://www.winsoft.sk/acamera.htm for Android.
+If you want the camera in Delphi to be smooth go for a Native Camera component like this one: https://www.winsoft.sk/acamera.htm for Android.